Skip to main content

 Most churches can tell you how many people watched Sunday online.
 Far fewer can explain what happened next.
 Did those viewers return, ask for prayer, join a group, or show up in person?
 If we only measure attention, we miss the story of ministry movement.

 Healthy digital evangelism is not about chasing big numbers.
 It is about noticing whether online touchpoints are helping people take real steps toward community, trust, and discipleship.
 That is where KPIs become useful.
 A good KPI turns guesswork into clarity, and clarity helps pastors and teams make better decisions week after week.
-For more insights on this, consider reading about Creating a Culture of Digital Evangelism in Your Church.

 Start with ministry outcomes, not platform metrics